sparcopen/infrastructure/_posts/2022-06-28-fis-market-concentration.md

 ---

-### The Interfolio Acquisition Highly Concentrates the Nascent Market for Faculty Information Systems

 Interfolio is the leader in a rapidly emerging category of products known as Faculty Information Systems (FIS), which “[track] all aspects of faculty data enabling the institution to maintain a single source of truth about faculty members.
 FIS details [faculty] credentials, careers, teaching and research.”[^1] As the market analysis firm Gartner noted in 2021, “Point solutions for individual FIS components, such as faculty hiring, have existed for some time.
 However, the concept of a comprehensive system, built from a set of integrated modules from a single vendor or partnered vendors, is gaining traction.”[^2]